diojin/mockingjay/docs/bigdata/Digest of Hadoop- The Definitive Guide 4th Edition.md

 * Cluster membership
 To aid in the addition and removal of nodes in the future, you can specify a file containing `a list of authorized machines` that may join the cluster `as datanodes or node managers`.
 The file is specified using the `dfs.hosts` and `yarn.resourcemanager.nodes.include-path` properties (for datanodes and node managers, respectively), and the corresponding `dfs.hosts.exclude `and `yarn.resourcemanager.nodes.exclude-path` properties specify the files used for decommissioning.
 * Buffer size
 Hadoop uses a buffer size of 4 KB (4,096 bytes) for its I/O operations.
-This is a conservative setting, and with modern hardware and operating systems, you will likely see performance benefits by increasing it; 128 KB (131,072 bytes) is a common choice.
+This is a conservative setting, and with modern hardware and operating systems, `you will likely see performance benefits by increasing it`; 128 KB (131,072 bytes) is a common choice.
 Set the value in bytes using the `io.file.buffer.size` property in core-site.xml.
 * HDFS block size
 The HDFS block size is 128 MB by default, but many clusters use more (e.g., 256 MB) to ease memory pressure on the namenode and to give mappers more data to work on.
 Use the `dfs.blocksize` property in hdfs-site.xml to specify the size in bytes.
 * Reserved storage space